Deatrax/cpp-project-maker-and-compiler/README.md

 yes you don't need to add the .cpp extension as it will handle it by itself, you can also pass file name with spaces if you want like

-`projcompiler "test project" -y `
+`projcompiler "test project" -y ` or
-`projcompiler "test project" -n` //that is if you don't want to run it
+`projcompiler "test project" -n` that is if you don't want to run it

 If you are adding spaces be sure to use double quotes